keijokapp/foundationdb-pouchdb/README.md

 - All write operations update "last update seq" and "doc count" keys, so concurrent write transactions are effectively guaranteed to conflict and wouldn't benefit from concurrency.
 This can also affect read operations, eg if they need to update views.

-Some of these limitations could be easily solved.
+Some of these limitations are solvable.
 If these limitations are a significant problem for you, please create an issue.

 ## Testing